Welcome on behalf of International Student and Scholar Services

 Here are some important dates to keep in mind as you plan for your arrival to study at the University of Mississippi.
 Please check the following link for additional information about Newly Admitted International Students.

-- Spring 2023 Arrival Date: Monday, January 16, 2023 (Free Airport Shuttle from Memphis Airport on this day ONLY)
+- Fall 2023 Arrival Dates: Saturday, August 12 and Sunday, August 13, 2023 (Free Airport Shuttle from Memphis Airport on these days ONLY)

-We will be providing a free shuttle service transportation from the Memphis Airport to Oxford on the day of January 16 only.
-Please sign up for the January 16th airport shuttle here.
+We will be providing a free shuttle service transportation from the Memphis Airport to Oxford on the days of August 12 and 13 only.
+You can sign up for a spot on the shuttle by completing the Arrival Information – Fall 2023 survey in the link above.

-Option 2: If your flight does not arrive on January 16th
+If your flight does not arrive on August 12 or August 13, 2023

 You are responsible to schedule your own transportation to Oxford.
-If your flight arrives on any day other than January 16th you will have to arrange and pay for your own transportation to Oxford from the Memphis International Airport.
+If your flight arrives on any day other than August 12th or August 13th, you will have to arrange and pay for your own transportation to Oxford from the Memphis International Airport.
 Please look at transportation options listed on our Transportation website.

 UNIVERSITY OF MISSISSIPPI ORIENTATION